 What are HE students' progression rates and qualifications?

-The tables and charts on this page provide information on the outcomes of students from higher education and the qualifications they achieve.
-Some information is taken from our Higher Education Student Statistics: UK, 2017/18 statistical bulletin.
+The tables and charts on this page provide information on the outcomes of students from higher education and the qualifications they achieve and whether they progress from one year to the next.
+Some information is taken from our Higher Education Student Statistics: UK, 2017/18 statistical bulletin and our UK Performance Indicators: Non-continuation, 2017/18 releases.

 The graphs below exclude unclassified first degree qualifications.